The ultimate guide to beach driving

 Alternatively, you can get a number of underbody protection products that can be DIY or professionally applied.

-4WD Vehicles that are not well cared for after being driven on the beach will rust quickly and cost a lot of money to fix.
+4WD Vehicles that are not well cared for after being driven on the beach will rust incredibly quickly and cost a lot of money to fix.

-What do you need?
+What do you need for beach driving?

 Even before arriving at a beach, there are a few items that you should have access to, either in your own car or another car that is following.